sandialabs/chama/documentation/sensors.rst

 described in the :ref:`transport` section, and returns the subset of that signal that is detected by a set of sensors.
 This information is then used to extract the `impact` of each sensor on each scenario, as described in the :ref:`impact` section.
-This information is used as input to the sensor placement optimization.
+The sensor placement optimization uses this measure of 'impact' to select sensors.

 Each sensor is declared by specifying a **position** and a **detector**.
 The following options are available in Chama (additional sensor technologies could easily be incorporated).

+.. note:: add line of sight sensor?

 Position options
 ----------------